huilinghe19/Raspberry_Pi/README.md

-# Epics Server on Raspberry Pi
+# Epics Server for GPIB on Raspberry Pi

 ## Aim
 Writing a Epics Server to connect GPIB Devices on Raspberry PI Platform